-Windows 11 is getting a new Start menu design with more customization
+Windows 11 has a new Start menu with an unified design

 Hands-on with the new Windows 11 Start menu that merges Pinned and All apps and lets you disable the Recommended section.